What is the balanced molecular equation for the reaction between ... | Channels for Pearson+

 1

-Identify the reactants and products in the chemical reaction.
-The reactants are nitric acid (HNO3) and magnesium hydroxide (Mg(OH)2), and the products are magnesium nitrate (Mg(NO3)2) and water (H2O).
+Identify the reactants and products in the given chemical reaction.
+The reactants are NaCl(aq) and Hg2(C2H3O2)2(aq), and the products are NaC2H3O2(aq) and Hg2Cl2(s).

 Watch next